 Your Medicare Costs

-You pay premium outright.
-Deductibles, copayments and coinsurance are ways that Medicare shares the cost of your care with you.
+You pay premiums outright.
+Deductibles, copayments (copays) and coinsurance are ways that Medicare shares the cost of your care with you.

 A premium is a fixed fee that you pay for your Medicare coverage.
 You may pay a premium to Medicare, to a private insurance company or to both, depending on the coverage you choose.
 Most premiums are charged monthly.